Extensions of the Deep Galerkin Method: PDEs with Integration and Positivity Constraints

-Assume further that the process starts at a random point drawn from a normal distribution with mean $m$ and variance $v^2$, i.e. $X_0 \sim \mathcal{N}(m,v^2)$.
-The conditional distribution of $X_t$ given the starting point $X_0$ is

-It is straightforward to show using a conjugate prior argument that the marginal distribution of $X_t$ is also normal.
-In particular, we have
+Assume further that the process starts at a random point drawn from a normal distribution with mean $\vm_0$ and covariance $C_0$, i.e. $\vX_0 \sim \mathcal{N}(\vm_0,C_0)$.
+It is straightforward to show that the distribution of $\vX_t$ is normal: